VWHA President

 Neeltje Deetman-Drijfhout, DVM

-Neeltje Drijfhout graduated in Veterinary Medicine in 2007at University of Ghent, Belgium and worked as an emergency and critical care vet for small animals for the last 10 years, this is where the interest in wound healing started.
+Neeltje Drijfhout graduated in Veterinary Medicine in 2007 at University of Ghent, Belgium and worked as an emergency and critical care vet for small animals for the last 10 years in The netherlands, this is where the interest in wound healing started.
 She became a council member after the course of Jacintha in woundmanagement for small animals, she is responsible for the website.

 Neeltje’s interests are on traumatology, wound healing and wound management and small animal emergency en critical care.